tiepdotme/redant-home/_posts/2019-05-22-finding-the-right-development-option-offshore-vs-agency-vs-freelance-vs-team.md

 layout: post
 title: Finding the right development option - offshore vs agency vs freelance vs team
 subtitle: We've integrated many different types of payment systems
-description: Finding the right developer is a challenge.
-4 options to consider
+description: Working out the best way to resource the development of your project can be hard.
+It's super competitive, and can be hard to compare apples with apples.
 slug: online-payment-systems
 projects: []
 image: ''